 Gallaise spoke about the necessity of community but the lack of ways to plug in.“I was looking for resources and there was nothing — there’s no support groups, no nothing,” he said.

 “People are dealing with PTSD from the AIDS [crisis] on top of this illness, and then the stigma that’s attached…I created this support group that’s been meeting every day at six.
 Anybody that’s suffering from the disease can go to the support group and we kind of talk about the strategies that we’re using to kind of get through.”

 - You’re an AMAB, transgender, or gender-diverse individual and have had sex with AMAB people (or engage sexually with AMAB people who have)

 - You have had sex with multiple partners or engaged in group sex in the last 2 weeks

 - You have had sex at a commercial sex venue – including a sex club or bathhouse – in the last 2 weeks

 - You have had sex at an event, venue or area in which monkeypox transmission is understood to be occurring

-In large cities, monkeypox vaccines are often available at the health department, public health clinics, hospitals or even large social gatherings at venues in which monkeypox transmission is understood to be occurring.
+In large cities, mpox vaccines are often available at the health department, public health clinics, hospitals or even large social gatherings at venues in which mpox transmission is understood to be occurring.

-In other areas, monkeypox vaccines may only be available from the health department.
+In other areas, mpox vaccines may only be available from the health department.
 If you’re unsure, contact your local health department for more information.

 How Much Do Vaccines Cost?